AdobeDocs/experience-manager-64.en/help/forms/using/embed-adaptive-form-external-web-page.md

 * Use ` [unloadAdaptiveForm](https://helpx.adobe.com/experience-manager/6-3/forms/javascript-api/GuideBridge.html)` API to unload the adaptive form from HTML DOM.
 * Set up the access-control-origin header when sending response from AEM server.

+## Enable AEM Forms to serve adaptive forms to a cross domain site  {#cross-domain-sites}

+1. On AEM author instance, go to AEM Web Console Configuration Manager at http://[server]:[port]/system/console/configMgr.
+2. Locate and open the **Apache Sling Referrer** Filter configuration.
+3. In the **Allowed Hosts** field, specify the domain where the web page resides.
+It enables the host to make POST requests to the AEM server.
+You can also use regular expression to specify a series of external application domains.